ivanleomk/ML-Notes/Building Recommendation Systems.md

 There are three core components of recommendation systems: The collector, ranker and server

 - Collector: Know what is in the collection of things to be recommended
-- Ranker : Re-order the collection provided
+- Ranker : Re-order the collection provided.
+There are really two portions here when it comes to ranking
+	- Filtering : Coarse inclusion and exclusion of items appropriate for recommendation
+	- Scoring : Creating an ordering of potential recommendations with respect
 - Server: Take the ordered subset and ensure that the necessary data schema is satisfied and return the requested number of recommendations.